-One of the main approaches to fusion, magnetic confinement, requires reactors which have some of the greatest temperature gradients on earth, and potentially in the universe: plasmas reaching highs of 150 million °C and the cryopump, which is only metres away, as low as -269 °C.
+One of the main approaches to fusion, magnetic confinement, requires reactors which have some of the greatest temperature gradients on earth, and potentially in the universe: plasmas reaching highs of 150 million °C and the cryopump, which is only meters away, as low as -269 °C.

 It is critical that researchers can test — non-destructively — the robustness of engineering components that must function in such an extreme environment.

 The research team focused on one critical component, called a monoblock, which is a pipe carrying coolant.
-This was the first time the new tungsten monoblock design has been imaged by computerised tomography.
+This was the first time the new tungsten monoblock design has been imaged by computerized tomography.
 They used ISIS Neutron and Muon Source’s neutron imaging instrument, IMAT.

-Dr Triestino Minniti of the Science and Technology Facilities Council said:
+Dr. Triestino Minniti of the Science and Technology Facilities Council said: